+During 2019 the Plan offered a Lump Sum Window for terminated vested participants resulting in lump sums of approximately \$17,600 being paid out under this program in 2019.
+In 2019, these payouts, along with routine lump sum benefits paid from the Plan of \$34,300, were not above the settlement threshold of \$69,800 and therefore did not trigger settlement accounting.

-During 2018 and 2017, the Plan offered a Lump Sum Window for terminated vested participants resulting in lump sums of approximately \$31,000 and \$53,000 being paid out under this program in 2018 and 2017, respectively.
-In addition, an annuity purchase option was offered in 2017, with a take rate for approximately \$31,000.
+During 2018 the Plan offered a Lump Sum Window for terminated vested participants resulting in lump sums of approximately \$31,000 being paid out under this program in 2018.
 In 2018, these payouts, along with routine lump sum benefits paid from the Plan of \$30,000, were not above the settlement threshold of \$70,000 and therefore did not trigger settlement accounting.
-However, in 2017, the total one-time payouts of \$84,000 along with routine lump sum benefits paid from the Plan of \$21,000, were above the settlement threshold of \$74,000 and thus triggered settlement accounting as of December 31, 2017.
-As a result, the Hospital recorded a settlement charge of \$25,771 during 2017 within nonoperating gains, net on the consolidated statements of operations.